-At the same time, findings on gender show higher altruism than men (but not in the case of a relative recipient), which is not in line with Heinz (2011) and Selten and Ockenfels (1996).
+At the same time, findings on gender show higher altruism in men (but not in the case of a relative recipient), which is not in line with Heinz (2011) and Selten and Ockenfels (1996).
 On this note, Andreoni and Vesterlund (2001) show how men are more generous when this has cheap consequences.
 However, it could be argued that the price of generosity in our experiment is higher than average (considering the negative socioeconomic shock and related consequences), de facto suggesting that gendered differentials could be mostly due to the relationship between dictator and receiver than the price of donating.

 With respect to age, it is possible that the two categories "34-44" and "45-54" consistently donate less than the others because they have family members (children) financially relying on them.
-However, findings are not in line with Güth et al. (2007), which describes how older age categories care more about equality in sharing.
+However, findings are not in line with Güth et al. (2007), which describes how older age categories care more about equality in sharing: this result could be related with the fact that those participants are the ones more at risk during the COVID-19 pandemic.
 Finally, the role of reciprocity cannot be ruled out, especially in the case of government dictator games.
 In fact, the "anxiety" regressor effect is significant and the highest for government as a receiver.
 A negative socioeconomic shock which evokes anxiety across the population could raise the expectation that if donations are made to the state, there is a much greater chance of the state then reciprocating by providing safety measures such as unemployment benefits, cash handouts, or other financial relief packages.
 Further evidence, such as a specific ultimatum game experiment, could clarify the mechanisms behind this last hypothesis.